Sven-Goran Eriksson leaves his role as Leicester boss

 After early managerial success in his native Sweden, Eriksson went on to win trophies with Benfica in Portugal and Roma, Sampdoria and Lazio in Italy.

-"I did say when he took over I was certainly not convinced.
+Continue reading the main story "I did say when he took over I was certainly not convinced.
 A scattergun approach to purchases last year and no real direction to the club.
 They've spent a fortune this year, and clearly the return's not there.
 The owners are very impatient, and they wanted to go up last year.
 It's not a massive surprise."

+It was this that brought him to the attention of the Football Association, who appointed him as England manager as replacement for Kevin Keegan.
 He led the national side to three successive quarter-finals at major championships before leaving the post after the latter of these, the 2006 World Cup.

 In July 2007, he took charge of Manchester City - then owned by former Thai prime minister Thaksin Shinawatra - and spent heavily before leading them to a ninth-place Premier League finish, but he left the club by "mutual consent" in the summer of 2008.